Cl4y3R/VehicleStateEstimation/README.md

 # VehicleStateEstimation
 Online vehicle state estimation algorithm for vehicle motion control using Unscented Kalman Filter(UKF).
+NOT FOR COMMERCIAL USE!

 ## UKF core
 The UKF core is created as pure header file(hpp), thus using it would be simple and easy: include it in your source code and create ukf estimator by calling `UKF yourEstimator`.